How do I get my ADHD husband to do tasks without nagging him?

 The pattern is a symptom-response-response pattern, where the two of you layout how a symptom (not unloading the dishwasher in a timely manner like he agreed to), results in how you feel and what you say (e.g., feel resentful and say something that nags him), which results in how he feels (e.g., resentful, ashamed, etc.) and what he says or does (e.g., avoid, fight with you, etc.).
 Then talk about how to avoid that pattern.
 How can you help him and what will he agree to do so as to avoid the pattern.

 I highly recommend that as a spouse of a person with ADHD that you work to provide supports that the two of you agree on, rather than assume "he's an adult and should be able to figure this out on his own."
 That approach isn't working.
-For example, you ask him to do a task and then you support him by having a conversation where the two of you agree on (a) whether he will do it, (b) when he will do, and (c) what reminder system he will use to remember to do the task (e.g., a timer, alarm on his watch/phone, etc.).
+For example, you ask him to do a task and then you support him by having a conversation where the two of you agree on (a) whether he will do it, (b) when he will do it, and (c) what reminder system he will use to remember to do the task (e.g., a timer, alarm on his watch/phone, etc.).
 You wouldn't have to do that with a spouse that doesn't have ADHD, but that's not what you have.

 The bottom line is that the two of you work out how you both are going to handle the symptoms-response-response cycle.

 Second, I have a word about feeling resentful.
 When we feel resentful, we are walking around muttering, "I shouldn't have to do this.
 Why can't he just do it like he said he would?"
 Or, something like that.
 In this case the "should" statement is starting a cycle of resentment.
-Hopefully, you the two of you talk about the symptom-response-response cycle and you can replace the "should" statement with what the two of you agreed you would say to him in this situation.
+Hopefully, the two of you talk about the symptom-response-response cycle and you can replace the "should" statement with what the two of you agreed you would say to him in this situation.

 Also, recognize that when you feel resentful, you have an expectation that is being violated.
 Check in with yourself about whether he knew what the expectation was.
 It's not fair to have an expectation that goes unsaid.
 (Yes, that includes expectations for how things are done that seem obvious or have always been that way. 😉)